willnotwish/willnotwish.github.io/_posts/2016-11-05-install-freeswitch-with-mod-rayo-support.md

 19. Repeated step 7 `./configure`
 20. Some time later (about 5 mins): success
 21. `make`
-22. Got message: "Nether yasm nor yasm have been found.
+22. Got message: "Nether yasm nor nasm have been found.
 See the README..."
 23. The README appears to be empty.
 I Googled a bit and did
 24. `sudo apt-get install nasm` and `sudo apt-get install yasm`
 25. Repeated step 21 `make`
 26. Got much further and started compiling codecs (or something)...
 27. `make` failing with error messages to install a few more packages.
 Something to note is that if  the build fails at this stage, and you need to do `sudo apt-get install <xxx>`, then you need to re run `./configure` and build again.
 I ended up commenting out `mod_lua` from `modules.conf`.
 At some point I may go back and re-add it.
 Eventually, `make` succeeded.
-28. `sudo make install`
+28. `sudo make install` to copy executables into `/usr/local/freeswitch`
 29. `cd /usr/local/freeswith/bin`
 29. Started Freeswitch in the foreground with `./freeswitch -c`